 This work was first shown in 1992, initially at the Sculpture Center in NYC and then through several shows with the Denise Cade Gallery.
-The sculptures were constructed from slabs of warm wax, hollow, without an armature or models.
-The wax was strengthened with layers of gauze and a final layer of pigmented, encaustic.
-For outdoor locations they were also made in bronze.
-The drawings were initially made with soft charcoal and later with the addition of encaustic.
+The power of the body to display emotional intelligence was at the heart of these figures.
+They often mirrored important events happening in the world or my life.
+From this perspective, I wanted to portray the figures as though searching for a secure place from which to move forward.
+The sculptures are constructed from slabs of warm wax, formed as a shell, without molds or models.
+The wax is strengthened with layers of gauze and a final layer of pigmented, encaustic.
+For outdoor locations they have also been cast in bronze.

 Essay by Douglass Maxwell from 2001 Catalog:

 It is so interesting that day after day we find ourselves in unanticipated predicaments that cause us to experience a broad range of emotions from fear to anxiety to confusion to anger to elation to relief and beyond.
 Quite often predicaments pass without any dire consequences, but every so often the reality of life intercedes, and life hands us a traumatic event involving a loved one or ourselves.
 The event can be short or long, turn out well or ill or even final, but we still must come to grip with it emotionally and cope.

 This life struggle seems to be at the core of Bruce Edelstein’s sculpture.
 The tension and unexpectedness of circumstance underscores the dramatic features of each of Edelstein’s figures and fives them their formal and emotional power.
 Figurative sculpture has a proud and everlasting heritage, but today only a few contemporary artists dare to take the risk of confronting this tradition.
 Edelstein not only utilizes traditional figural forms to identify with this rime-honored endeavor, but he works in traditional sculptural processes as well.